krempin/fend-project-memory-game/README.md

 Adding an event listener which starts animation when clicking on one card is necessary.

 ```
-var singleCard = document.querySelectorAll('.card');
+const singleCard = document.querySelectorAll('.card');
-for(var i=0; i < singleCard.length; i++){
+for(let i = 0; i < singleCard.length; i++){
   singleCard[i].addEventListener('click', function () {
-    // Do something
+    // DO SOMETHING
   });
 }
 ```

 ## The player then turns over a second card

 The clicks will be counted.
-It will be possible to make a second click and after that the following action will be performed.
+For the rating function, the clicks will also be used so they will be stored into the variable `moves`).
+After every second click, the following action will be performed:

 ## If the cards match, both cards stay flipped over